 - Frequent Eating(especially sticky or sugary foods)

-- Constant use of a baby bottle or sippy cup filled with sugary beverages such as milk, juice or formula (especially at bedtime)
+- Constant use of a baby bottle or sippy cup filled with milk, juice or formula (especially at bedtime)

 - Not brushing your child’s teeth daily

 According to the Canadian Dental Association, the damage that sugar does to teeth depends on how much sugar goes into the mouth and how long it stays in the mouth.
 When your child eats or drinks sugars, the germs (bacteria) in your child’s mouth mix with the sugars to make a mild acid.
 This acid attacks the hard outer layer of teeth (also called enamel) to form cavities.

 If your child often sips juice or eats sticky or sugary snacks between meals, the teeth are coated in sugars over and over again.
 Tooth decay can also develop when a child goes to bed with a bottle of milk or juice.
 The liquid stays in the mouth, bathing the teeth in sugar for a long time.

 Transferring bacteria from your mouth to your baby’s: Your child can get bacteria from family members through the saliva.
 You can reduce the chance of passing cavity-causing bacteria to your baby by: